pymupdf/PyMuPDF/docs/functions.rst

       Increase the :data:`xref` by one entry and return that number.
 This can then be used to insert a new object.

       :rtype: int
             :returns: the number of the new :data:`xref` entry.
+Please note, that only a new entry in the PDF's cross reference table is created.
+At this point, there will not yet exist a PDF object associated with it.
+To create an (empty) object with this number use ``doc.update_xref(xref, "<<>>")``.

 -----